-SOC 1100 Modern US Society: Everyday Life in the United States of America 3 cr
+Modern US Society: Everyday Life in the United SOC 1100 States of America 3 cr

-This survey course will provide valuable information of the United States' social system including U.S. values, mores, and the popular culture.
-The course will highlight the principles and practices of U.S. society and culture and analyze the ways in which they manifest in everyday life.
-The course will also focus on the diversity and multicultural make up of U.S. society.

-Recommended: Eligible for ENGC 0900 and READ 0960.
-MnTC Goals: 5, 7.
+This survey course provides valuable information about the United States social system, including U.S. values, mores, and the popular culture.
+The course highlights the principles and practices of the U.S. society and culture and analyzes the ways in which they manifest in everyday life.
+The course also focuses on the diversity and multicultural makeup of U.S. society.
+Prerequisite: MnTC Goals: 5, 7.

-SOC 1101 Cultural Diversity
+SOC 1101 Cultural Diversitv

 This course aims to promote understanding and appreciation of cultural diversity.
 Sociological and anthropological perspectives will be used to examine socio-cultural diversity, the challenges and opportunities it presents, and its importance in our dynamic contemporary world.
 The course also emphasizes processes such as workplace diversity and long-term trends in cultural pluralism, which are transforming our everyday experiences and identities.
 Cross-Listed as: ANTH 1101.
+MnTC Goals: 5.8.